2024 Domaine de Chevalier Grand Cru Classé de Graves

 Origin and terroir Domaine de Chevlalier

-Situated in the heart of the Graves, the estate has gravelly soils on a clay-gravel subsoil.
-The excellent drainage and deep rooting promote the slow and complete ripening of the grapes, essential in a year like 2024 with changeable weather.
+Situated in the heart of the Graves region, the estate boasts gravelly soils on a clay-gravel subsoil.
+The excellent drainage and deep root system promote the slow and complete ripening of the grapes, essential in a year like 2024 with changeable weather.

 Assembly Chevalier Rouge 2024